 They cooked all afternoon and are still pretty and green and firm.
 If you can get your hands on some fresh, green southern butter beans (not Limas!), give this method of cooking a try.
 It also works very well for field peas.

-Update: Since this post was published, a few people have emailed me with comments about how stupid I am not to know that Lima beans and butter beans are the same thing.
+Update: Since this post was published, several people have emailed me with comments about how stupid I am not to know that Lima beans and butter beans are the same thing.
 They each insist that the big, white mealy beans are known as butter beans and the small green tender beans are called Lima beans.
 Well, where I’m from in the South, it’s the exact opposite.
 The big, white beans are called Lima beans and the little green ones as I have shown in the blog post are called butter beans.
 That’s what I’ve heard them called all my life.
 Everyone I know calls them the same thing.
 Yes, I’m aware that they are related.
 Butter beans and lima beans are, horticulturally, the same.
 Perhaps the post wasn’t written clearly, but the point I was trying to make is how different they seem.
 Not that they are actually two different unrelated things.
 Can we let this rest, please?

 Southern butter beans (not limas!) made in the slow cooker.